 In following up with LRT, we asked founder Tisse Mallon a few probing questions:

 JT: How did this start, and how long have you three been doing LRT?

 TM: My main work is I’m a life coach.
-I call myself a holistic lifestyle teacher, and one of the things I’m constantly telling my clients is, if you have an idea, if you have something that makes you happy, don’t wait.
+I call myself a holistic lifestyle teacher, and one of the things I’m constantly telling my clients is, could a short term loan benefit your finances? if you have an idea, if you have something that makes you happy, don’t wait.
 Just go do it.
 All of a sudden a few months ago, I realized, “Oh my gosh, I’ve been sitting on this idea for five or six years, I’m just going to go do it.”

 Especially when Jack and Banks came into my life, I just felt like it was the right time for this.
 Now, in retrospect, I know that it couldn’t have happened without them.
 I told Banks about the idea and Jack about the idea, and they were both into it right away.
 When we started, I told them, “I don’t want to take forever to rehearse before we put something out there.
 I want to jump right into it, I just want to go do it and we’re going to fail our way forward.
 That’s how we’re going to learn, and that’s how we’re just going to dive into it.”

 We just fell in love with it right away, and these last few months that we’ve been doing it, we’ve done more thank 50 performances and we have developed more thank 350 vignettes.
 We’re loving it.